aditya-an1l/aditya-an1l/README.md

 ## About Me
 - 🌱 Constantly learning and striving to improve.
-- 💡 Believe in the power of open-source projects that induce collaboration and community-driven inititative.
+- 💡 Believes in the power of open-source projects that induce collaboration and community-driven initiatives.
 - 🤝 Reach out to me at my email: aditya.anil.productions@gmail.com.